-No relationship is perfect.
-No matter how long or how wonderful one’s significant other is, there will be inevitable disappointments, conflict, and issues — some more serious than others.
-Yes, while some problems are completely normal, some tread unhealthy territory.
-Codependency, detachment, and emotional deprivation are just a few issues that may require more than just a brief heart-to-heart.
-The latter of the three in particular can get complicated as it’s more of an unknown concept and not easily detected.
-So what exactly are the signs of emotional deprivation and how does one move forward in recovering from it?
+No matter how long a relationship or how amazing one’s significant other is, every couple experiences disappointments and conflict at some point.
+Yet while a certain amount is completely normal, some issues can tread into unhealthy territory, including challenges like codependency, detachment, and emotional deprivation.
+While all should be addressed no matter how big or small they may seem, there are some that can get complicated — and that includes the latter of those three, since it’s more of an unknown concept and not easily detected.
+So, what exactly are the signs of emotional deprivation and how does one move forward in recovering from it?

 “I work with schemas, which are core beliefs,” says clinical psychologist Dr. Avigail Lev.
 “There’s a schema or core belief of emotional deprivation that consists of basic needs like love, attention, and support are not being met in a relationship.”
 Not surprisingly, this is not a new concept.
 In fact, emotional deprivation was originally discovered as a disorder in the 1950s by Dutch psychiatrist Dr. Anna A. Terruwe, who found it had to with “frustration of the natural sensitive need for unconditional love.”